Ballyconneely: Name

 19th century antiquarian John O'Donovan documents a number of variants of the village, including Ballyconneely, Baile 'ic Conghaile, Ballykineely, Ballycunneely, and Balyconneely.
 An Post Placenames Branch archival notes Baile Uí Chonghaile, Baile 'ic Confhaola and other various spellings.

-The surname, Conneely is Mac Conghaile originally (Ó Conghaile contemporaneously), whereas Ó Conghaola (modern spelling Ó Conaola - Conneally) is an entirely unrelated sept located in southern County Galway belonging to the Uí bhFhiachrach Aidne.
-An Post archival notes local lore from the early 20th century that attests the origin of the village's name to that of Muintear Chlann Chonghaile or Clann Mhic Conghaile, that is to say, the Conneelys.
+The surname, Conneely, was originally Mac Conghaile (Ó Conghaile contemporaneously), whereas Ó Conghaola (modern spelling Ó Conaola - Conneally) is an entirely unrelated sept, located in southern County Galway belonging to the Uí bhFhiachrach Aidne.
+Archival records from the early 20th century attests the origin of the village's name to that of Muintear Chlann Chonghaile or Clann Mhic Conghaile.

 Location

 Settlements are spread out north on the road to Clifden and south on the road to Roundstone.
 This peninsula, jutting into the Atlantic Ocean between Clifden to the north and Roundstone to the south, is a mainly rural area.
 Its name is based on the old civil parish of Ballindoon, which in turn was named from the old fort or cashel on Doon Hill.

 The area is home to several beaches: the Coral Strand at Derrygimla; west and north to Knock, Mannin, Dunloughan and Truska; and east and south from Keeraunmore, Aillebrack, and Ballyconneely Bay to Calla, Dolan and Murvey.
 Some of these beaches are also used for shore fishing.